-In financial terms, the Council remains in good health, with its net worth increasing from £455.2M to £487.6M for the financial year to 31 March 2014, being an increase of £32.4M or 7.1%.
-This movement was largely the result of a gain on revaluation of non-current assets and investment income.
+In financial terms, the Council remains in good health, with its net worth increasing from £487.6M to £519.6M for the financial year to 31 March 2015, being an increase of £32M or 6.5%.
+This movement was largely the result of gains on investment income less loss on revaluation of non-current assets.

-As at 31 March 2014, Orkney Islands Council carried a debt of £40.0M, as part of its capital financing requirement.
+As at 31 March 2015, Orkney Islands Council carried a debt of £40.0M, as part of its capital financing requirement.